 JENTADUETO is contraindicated in patients with:

 - Renal impairment (e.g., serum creatinine ≥ 1.5 mg/dL for men, ≥ 1.4 mg/dL for women, or abnormal creatinine clearance) which may also result from conditions such as cardiovascular collapse (shock), acute myocardial infarction, and septicemia [see WARNINGS AND PRECAUTIONS]

 - Acute or chronic metabolic acidosis, including diabetic ketoacidosis.
 Diabetic ketoacidosis should be treated with insulin [see WARNINGS AND PRECAUTIONS]

-- A history of hypersensitivity reaction to linagliptin (such as urticaria, angioedema, or bronchial hyperreactivity) or metformin [see ADVERSE REACTIONS]
+- A history of hypersensitivity reaction to linagliptin, such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS]

 This monograph has been modified to include the generic and brand name in many instances.